EtheaDev/SVGIconImageList/Image32/Readme.md

 ## A 2D graphics library written in Delphi Pascal

 Image32 is a comprehensive 2D graphics library written entirely in Delphi Pascal, and without dependencies on other libraries.
-It provides an extensive range of image manipulation and drawing functions that includes text rendering through native parsing of truetype font files.<br>
+It provides an extensive range of image manipulation and drawing functions.<br>

 ### Other significant features include
-  1. An extensive list of image manipulation functions
+  1. A polygon renderer that supports a very wide range of drawing options including tiled images, and linear and radial gradient fills
-  2. A polygon renderer that supports a very wide range of drawing options including tiled images, and linear and radial gradient fills
+  2. Cross-platform support using either Delphi's FMX framework or the Lazarus pascal compiler
-  3. Cross-platform support using either Delphi's FMX framework or the Lazarus pascal compiler
+  3. Native parsing of truetype font (ttf) files, Windows bitmap files (bmp), and SVG image files.

 ### Documentation